 - Having done a lot of online research, contacted different venues and suppliers, and visited LSE and the Natural History Museum, I can conclude reuseable plastic cups that can be recycled at end-of-use are the best option for our bars, if we choose to replace the single-use ones at all (LSE bars decided it's not feasible for them).

-- I am now looking into seeing how could reuseable plastic cups be implemented, will it work, and what extras need to be done such as improvements to our education on recycling.
+- Next Steps: Working out how could reuseable plastic cups be implemented, will it work, and what extras need to be done such as improvements to our education on recycling.
 I will be consulting various customers, bar staff and bar managers over the next term to try and create a system that works.

 - Currently, you can view our Union's financial reports in the 'Annual Report', but unless you like reading through pages and pages of numbers this is not helpful, nor do you know what the different department spending actually translates to

 - I aim to be able to display our finances (income/costs/net) in a much easier fashion, so am researching how other Unions do this around the UK.

 - The conclusion is basically all Unions display this information only in Annual Reports, bar 2 Unions I've found out of 25...and I'm currently still hunting for more, expanding to other country Unions too.